resourced/resourced/README.md

 * **RESOURCED_CONFIG_WRITER_DIR:** Path to writers config directory.
 Default: ""

-* **RESOURCED_TAGS:** Comma separated tags for the host that ResourceD runs at.
+* **RESOURCED_TAGS:** Comma separated tags.
 Default: []

 ## Reading Data from HTTP Interface

-You can read resource data by sending HTTP request to the `Path = /your-resource` defined in your config-reader TOML.

-For example, if you run ResourceD server as described above, you should be able to GET load average data via cURL:
+If you run ResourceD server as described above, you should be able to GET load average data via cURL:

 ```bash
 curl -X GET -H "Content-type: application/json" http://localhost:55555/r/load-avg
 ```

-There are a few convenience paths you can access to navigate the JSON data:
+There are a few convenience paths to help you navigate the JSON data:

 * `/` Displays full JSON data of all readers and writers.